International Student and Scholar Services NEW

 The deadlines indicated below allow the Global Engagement Office sufficient time to review materials, confirm availability of requested courses, and issue the documentation required for exchange students to apply for a J-1 Exchange Visitor visa at a U.S. embassy or consulate in their home country.
 If possible, nominations should be submitted as early as possible (August for fall exchange; February for spring exchange) to support timely housing placement.

-• Fall and academic year exchange: Students should be nominated by their home institution by March 1.
-Priority is given to students whose complete application materials are received by April 15.
+• Fall and academic year exchange: Students must be nominated by their home institution by 1 March of each year.
+An application deadline before 1 April will be announced with all nominated exchange students.
+Priority is given to students whose complete application materials – including course registration information – are received before the deadline.

-• Spring exchange: Students should be nominated by their home institution by September 15.
-Priority is given to students whose complete application materials are received by October 1.
+• Spring exchange: Students must be nominated by their home institution by 15 September of each year.
+Priority is given to students whose complete application materials – including course registration information – are received before 1 October.

 Housing for Exchange Students